v-gb/ocamlmig/doc/using.md

 If you merely want to add attributes to a project, you can do so without dependencies or build system tweaks.
-You may still want to install ocamlmig to check that your attributes are working as intended though.
+You may still want to install ocamlmig to check that your attributes are working as intended though, either manually, or by calling `ocamlmig check` (with a few caveats in its help text).

 # How to rewrite code